NxPKG/khulnasoft-docs/content/ruleset-engine/rules-language/values.md

 ## Arrays

-The Cloudflare Rules language includes [fields](/ruleset-engine/rules-language/fields/) of `Array` type and [functions](/ruleset-engine/rules-language/functions/) with `Array` arguments and return values.
+The Khulnasoft Rules language includes [fields](/ruleset-engine/rules-language/fields/) of `Array` type and [functions](/ruleset-engine/rules-language/functions/) with `Array` arguments and return values.

 You can access individual array elements using an index (a non-negative value) between square brackets (`[]`).
 Array indexes start at `0` (zero).